-- d.
-Internal Controls - i.
+d.
+Internal Controls

+i.
 A description of the internal control system

 The Group has multiple systems, processes, policies and procedures to ensure that data and business information is reported appropriately throughout the enterprise in a timely manner.
 The Board, senior management, Internal Audit, and all employees have a shared commitment to maintain, and wherever possible enhance, the Group's control environment.
 CG maintains a key risk and control register which forms an integral part of the Group's forward-looking risk management process.
-Operating risk unit coordinators and Executive risk owners are responsible for the risks within their operating unit and formally approve their risk registers.
 The key controls in place help to mitigate and manage risk within the Group's risk appetite levels.
+Risk and control owners are responsible for maintaining and periodically reviewing the risk or control record to ensure the information is kept up to date.
 The internal control framework includes these components:

 Control Environment - CG's Audit Committee is responsible for reviewing and assessing the adequacy and effectiveness of the Group's internal control structure.
 The Internal Audit function is responsible for evaluating, testing and reporting on the adequacy and effectiveness of the internal controls to the Audit Committee.
-Internal Audit also monitors and reviews all department certifications to ensure key controls are operating effectively based on the risk register.
-Reporting is provided to EXCO identifying incomplete or overdue certifications as well as any key risks where controls implementation remains outstanding.
+Internal Audit also periodically monitors and reviews key risks and controls to ensure key controls are operating effectively based on the risk register.
+Reporting is provided to the Group Risk Management Committee identifying incomplete or overdue certifications as well as any key risks where controls implementation remains outstanding.
 In addition, there are several oversight committees which help set the tone in terms of the control environment.